Richard-McKenzie/AE-Sitefinity-WMF/WebsiteTemplates/README.md

 - More -> Filter Patterns - Add `.js`
 - Refresh project
 - SCSS file -> Enable `full compass support` and `Use config.rb`
+- On older sites, if you get an svg error, on your main.scss file replace the experiemental-support-for-svg line with `
+$svg-gradient-shim-threshold: 0.1;`

 ##Sass Structure
 - http://thesassway.com/beginner/how-to-structure-a-sass-project